Search

 Chinese sculpture can be traced back to ancient times.
-Although it is not as well-known as ancient Greek and Roman sculpture, its brilliance is no less than theirs.
+Although it is not as well-known as ancient Greek and Roman sculptures, its brilliance is no less than theirs.
 Chinese sculptures from different periods and regions have different styles and are all solid witnesses of a long history.
 As one of the main categories of plastic arts, sculpture is a general term for carving and shaping.

-Main types of Chinese sculptures
+Main types of Chinese Sculptures

 Ancient Chinese sculptural art encompasses tomb sculptures, religious sculptures, as well as sculptures reflecting folk customs and other themes.

-Tomb sculpture
+Tomb Sculpture

 Tomb sculpture refers to the memorial sculptures placed in front of or within tombs, including monumental stone carvings above ground and burial figurines accompanying tombs, often serving as a commemorative element for the deceased.